ANALYSIS: Who advises McCain and Obama?

 In the end Truman went with his friend, recognizing the new Jewish state.

-It's easy to read too much into whom a candidate chooses to advise him before an election, but it is risky to avoid the tea leaves
+It may be easy to read too much into who a candidate’s advisers are during an election campaign, but it’s also risky to avoid the tea leaves.

 In sizing up the candidates’ advisers, most of the scrutiny in the Jewish community has been on Barack Obama — in part because of his inexperience on the national stage and in part because of Republican campaign tactics.